-"We know that our customers count on the electric service we provide.
-This is particularly true in the cold winter months where power is used to heat their homes," said Tina Koecher, director of Customer Experience Operations.
-"We're here to help and provide options for our customers to manage electric bills and avoid interruption to service.
+"We know that our customers count on the electric service we provide, and that's especially true in winter when they heat their homes," said Tina Koecher, director of Customer Experience Operations.
+"We're here to help and offer options for our customers to manage their electric bills and avoid interruption to service.
 Our state's Cold Weather Rule provides important protections from service disconnection for customers who work with us to set up and keep a payment plan.
 We also understand that circumstances change, sometimes very unexpectedly.
 Contact us, so we can work with you."